LoRaWAN Gateways – What You Need to Know!

 By definition, a gateway refers to a device that acts as a gate between two networks to allow network traffic to flow in and out of the network!
 For example, routers, firewalls or servers are considered network gateways in their own right.

 Quite similarly, LoRaWAN Gateways in a LoRaWAN network are bridges between End Nodes and the Network Server.
-To receive information from the End Nodes, gateways are equipped with a LoRa concentrator and can, in essence, be considered as a router of sorts.
+To receive information from the End Nodes, gateways are equipped with a LR concentrator and can, in essence, be considered as a router of sorts.
 There are two primary types of LoRaWAN Gateways that are differentiated by their type of software:

 - Minimal firmware that only runs the packet forwarding software to the network server.